Anton Siluanov

-Anton Germanovich Siluanov (Анто́н Ге́рманович Силуа́нов; born 12 April 1963) is a Russian politician and economist who has served as Minister of Finance since December 2011.
+Anton Germanovich Siluanov (Антон Германович Силуанов, /ru/; born 12 April 1963) is a Russian politician and economist who has served as Minister of Finance since December 2011.
 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

-In 2011, he was appointed finance minister by Prime Minister Vladimir Putin substituting in this position Alexei Kudrin, who was forced out and dismissed by President Dmitry Medvedev after publicly criticizing the additional defense spending of 2.1 trillion rubles (US$66 billion) through 2014.
+In 2011, he was appointed finance minister by Prime Minister Vladimir Putin substituting in this position Alexei Kudrin, who was dismissed by President Dmitry Medvedev after publicly criticizing the additional defense spending of 2.1 trillion rubles (US$66 billion) through 2014.
 Siluanov served as First Deputy Prime Minister of Russia during Medvedev's premiership from 2018 to 2020.

 Biography

 In 1985, Siluanov graduated from the Moscow Finance Institute with a degree in "Finance and credit".
 In 1994, he obtained a Candidate of Sciences (PhD equal) degree in economics.

 From August 1985 to March 1987, Siluanov served as a senior economist for the Ministry of Finance of the Russian Soviet Federative Socialist Republic.
 From March 1987 to May 1989, he was drafted and served in the Soviet Army.

 From May 1989 to January 1992, he was a senior economist, a department head and a chief consultant and adviser for the Ministry of Finance.
-In February 1992, he was appointed as Deputy Head of the Ministry of Economics and Finance of the Russian Federation.
+In February 1992, he was appointed Deputy Head of the Ministry of Economics and Finance of the Russian Federation.
 From February 1992 to October 1997, he was the Deputy Head of Budget Office and Deputy Head of Budget Department of the Russian Ministry of Finance.

 From October 1997 to July 2003, Siluanov led macro-economic policy and banking activities at the Russian Ministry of Finance.

 On 22 March 2001, he became a member of the Board of the Ministry of Finance.
 From July 2003 to May 2004, he was the Deputy Minister of Finance, and from May 2004 to 12 December 2005, he served as Director of the intergovernmental relations of the Ministry of Finance of Russia, Deputy Minister.

 On 27 September 2011, the Prime Minister of Russia, Vladimir Putin, appointed him as Acting Minister of Finance of Russia, replacing in office the long-term minister, Alexei Kudrin.
 Prime Minister Vladimir Putin, who announced the appointment at a government meeting on 27 September 2011, after it was approved by Medvedev, said Siluanov was a "good, solid specialist."
 First Deputy Prime Minister Igor Shuvalov will take over the responsibilities Kudrin had as the deputy prime minister in charge of the economy.
 Alexey Kudrin will be replaced by Anton Siluanov in International Monetary Fund, World Bank and in Eurasian Anticrisis economic Fund — ACF (Антикризисном фонде ЕврАзЭС) under Eurasian Development Bank.